lmanul/424/index.md

-defined in the Declaration, and the painting and decorating of the exterior side of Unit entrance doors and windows shall be made by the Board of Managers and be charged to all the Unit Owners as a Common Expense, excepting to the extent that the same are neces- sitated by the Negligence, misuse or neglect of a Unit Owner,in which case such expense shall be charged to such Unit Owner.
+defined in the Declaration, and the painting and decorating of the exterior side of Unit entrance doors and windows shall be made by the Board of Managers and be charged to all the Unit Owners as a Common Expense, excepting to the extent that the same are necessitated by the Negligence, misuse or neglect of a Unit Owner,in which case such expense shall be charged to such Unit Owner.
 Maintenance, repair and replacements in or to the Limited Common Elements as defined in the Declaration will be performed (a) by the Board of Managers as a Common Expense, if such Limited Common Element is for use by all Residential.
-Unit Owners, or if it involves structural or extraordinary maintenance, repairs or replacements (includ- ing, but not limited to, the repair of any leaks that are not caused by the acts or omissions of the Unit Owner,having direct and exclusive access thereto), or (b) by the Unit Owner having direct and exclusive access thereto at his sole cost and expense, if involving non-structural
+Unit Owners, or if it involves structural or extraordinary maintenance, repairs or replacements (including, but not limited to, the repair of any leaks that are not caused by the acts or omissions of the Unit Owner,having direct and exclusive access thereto), or (b) by the Unit Owner having direct and exclusive access thereto at his sole cost and expense, if involving non-structural